Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

-The second approach is by a reduction to a new form of the principle of information causality due to Paw{\l}owski and Winter \cite{hyperbits}, further generalized in this paper.
-Although technically more complicated, we believe the approach is still elegant and intuitive.
-Another benefit of this approach is that executing it forces us to prove a large alphabet variant of a result of Paw{\l}owski and Winter, thereby resolving an open problem from their work on pairwise independent information causality \cite{hyperbits}.
-This result is certainly interesting in its own right, and we shall elaborate on it further here.
-First, let us recall the standard scenario for information causality (IC) \cite{IC_main}. \begin{definition}[IC] In an information causality game, Alice is given an input $\mathbf{X}=(X_1, X_2, \ldots, X_N)$ from a known distribution $\pi$, and Bob an index $b\in [N]$.
+To discuss our result about \textsl{pairwise independent information causality}, it is best to first recall the standard scenario for information causality (IC) \cite{IC_main}. \begin{definition}[IC] In an information causality game, Alice is given an input $\mathbf{X}=(X_1, X_2, \ldots, X_N)$ from a known distribution $\pi$, and Bob an index $b\in [N]$.
 After making a measurement on her system, Alice sends a message $\alpha\in \Sigma$ to Bob.
 After receiving $\alpha$ from Alice, Bob makes a measurement on his system producing an output $Z \in \Lambda$.
 Alice and Bob's goal is to maximize the quantity $ IC(A,B)=\sum_{i=1}^N I(X_i; Z | b=i)$.\footnote{A moment of reflection shows that the distribution of Bob's input $b\in [N]$ does not play any role here.
-Hence, it can be taken to be uniform over $[N]$ for simplicity.} \end{definition} Here $I(\cdot \; ; \, \cdot)$ denotes the mutual information which quantifies the correlation between Bob's output and Alice's input.
-The main idea behind the information causality game is that, assuming some sort of independence between the inputs of Alice, there is a stringent limit to the amount of correlation $IC(A,B)$ that the two parties can create with limited communication, even given arbitrarily entanglement between them.
-Our theorem regarding the information causality game is the following. \begin{theorem}[Pairwise Independent IC] Consider an information causality game as in Definition \ref{IC_def}.
-Assume Alice's input $\mathbf{X}=(X_1,X_2,\ldots, X_N)$ is drawn from an unbiased pairwise independent distribution.
+Hence, it can be taken to be uniform over $[N]$ for simplicity.}

+\end{definition} The main idea behind the \emph{principle of information causality} is that assuming a certain form of independence among Alice's inputs (i.e.~$\{X_i\}_{i=1}^N$), there is a stringent limit to the amount of correlation, as quantified by $IC(A,B)$, that the two parties can create by limited communication---even given arbitrarily entanglement between Alice and Bob.
+Our main result about the information causality game is as follows. \begin{theorem}[Pairwise Independent IC] Consider an information causality game as in Definition \ref{IC_def}.
+Assume Alice's input $\mathbf{X}=(X_1,X_2,\ldots, X_N)$ is drawn from an unbiased (i.e.~with uniform marginals) pairwise independent distribution.
 Then we have